stefanesterer/gitpress/README.md

 Work in progress:
 * Accepts Github Commit Notification POST Request
 * Is able to extract some data from the sent JSON
+* Is able to get the raw data of the added/modified *.md files from the git repository

 ## Howto: